oDCM - Web Scraping 101 (Tutorial)

 • Let's open the inspect mode of our browser and come up with an updated strategy.

-DO: Narrowing down our extraction
+Narrowing down (III)

 • The relevant links all reside in the recent_users section, starting with <section>